I write classic "good vs evil" creative writing pieces with smart twists inspired by vintage action cinema, gaming, and heavy metal.

 Laziness, regurgitation of dead trends, selling and promotion of fraudulent products, horribly unfunny humor, and promoting gambling to children; all of this doesn't even begin to cover the entirety of why I despise the content creation community.

 I could write an entire dissertation talking about the degradation of today's content creator, but I got better things to do than delete comments from angry 12-year-olds defending their idol, who only sees them as money.

-In this piece, however, I would like to highlight the worst of the worst when it comes to the content creation that is common today in hopes that whoever reads this realizes that said people are not worth supporting unless they change their ways (highly unlikely) or go away for the greater good.
+In this piece, however, I would like to highlight the worst of the worst when it comes to content creation that is common today.
+I hope that whoever reads this realizes that these people are not worth supporting unless they change their ways (highly unlikely) or go away for the greater good.

 Example 1 - Darksydephil

 2. Fraudulent Promotion

 How many times did we see case opening videos, roulette sites, and false advertisement of services from YouTuber creators?
 This is a rhetorical question considering everyone is doing that since it's not only lazy and easy but they get a big paycheck for that.